Richard Davidson: Personal meditation practice

 Davidson's practice has changed considerably over the years.
 In recent years he practices in the Tibetan Buddhist tradition, including prostration to the teachings, and meditating "not primarily for my benefit, but for the benefit of others."

 Publications

 Davidson has published many papers, chapter articles and edited 13 books.
 In 2001 he was the founding co-editor, with Klaus Scherer, of the American Psychological Association journal Emotion.

 Davidson is currently on the Editorial Board of Greater Good Magazine, published by the Greater Good Science Center of the University of California, Berkeley.
 Dr. Davidson's contributions include the interpretation of scientific research into the roots of compassion, altruism, and peaceful human relationships.

-His most recent book, Altered Traits: Science Reveals How Meditation Changes Your Mind, Brain, and Body, was co-authored with friend and colleague Daniel Goleman and released in September 2017.
+His most recent book, Born to Flourish: How New Science and Ancient Wisdom Reveal a Simple Path to Thriving, was co-authored with friend and colleague Cortland Dahl and released in March 2026.

 He has written a New York Times bestseller (with Sharon Begley) titled The Emotional Life of Your Brain, published by Penguin in March 2012.

 A documentary film about the work of Davidson called "Free The Mind", directed by Phie Ambo, was released in 2012.